-

 On Udemy Business, instructors are compensated based on learner engagement.
 This differs from the Udemy marketplace model, where instructors are compensated based on course purchases.

-Consumption is calculated as minutes spent watching videos or actively using on-site interactive learning tools like practice tests, quizzes, or coding exercises.
+Consumption is calculated as minutes spent watching videos or actively using on-site interactive learning tools like practice tests, quizzes, coding exercises or Udemy AI Assistant.
 It includes re-watched minutes and minutes consumed using the mobile-only offline viewing feature.

 While the total instructor revenue pool has consistently grown over time, fluctuations in your courses' relative share of consumption will also factor into the revenue you earn from Udemy Business each month.